 In 2013, Taman Bacaan Pelangi has officially registered as a foundation under the name of “Yayasan Pelangi Impian Bangsa”.
 This is an important step forward and the realisation of a dream to give children in the remote areas of Indonesia access to books.

 With the support of volunteers and donors from around the world, NGOs and respected corporations, Taman Bacaan Pelangi [Rainbow Reading Gardens] has grown from a way to give back, to a way of life.
-To date, we have established 62 children’s libraries across 15 islands in Eastern Indonesia.
+To date, we have established more than 100 child-friendly libraries in remote islands in Eastern Indonesia.
 Our goal is simple: more books and more libraries means kids in remote areas in Indonesia are given access to books and stories that will open a whole new world of opportunity.

 Taman Bacaan Pelangi received the “Nugra Jasadarma Pustaloka 2013” Award from the National Library of Republic of Indonesia for our work in encouraging the love of reading to children in remote areas of Eastern Indonesia.

-Our 62 children’s libraries across 15 islands in Eastern Indonesia are located in Flores (including Komodo Island, Rinca Island, Messah Island, and other small islands around), Timor, Alor, Sulawesi, Lombok, Sumbawa, Banda Neira (in Banda Islands – the Spice Islands, Maluku), Bacan Island (South Halmahera), and Papua.
+Our children’s libraries across remote islands in Eastern Indonesia are located in Flores (including Komodo Island, Rinca Island, Messah Island, and other small islands around), Timor, Alor, Sulawesi, Lombok, Sumbawa, Banda Neira (in Banda Islands – the Spice Islands, Maluku), Sulawesi, Bacan Island (South Halmahera), and Papua.